Your pet wants you to read our newsletter. (Then give them a treat.)

 You should have a general idea of where your pet is going to stay, and have several backup plans.
 Research the local hotels and emergency shelters so you know which ones are pet-friendly.
 Ask your local animal shelter if they provide emergency foster care or boarding.
 If you have friends and family outside of the immediate area, ask if they could pet-sit for you while things calm down.

 Even if you don’t have to evacuate, you should pay attention to the air quality alerts in your area.
-One of the many unfortunate side-effects of a wildfire is smoke, which can lead to eye and respiratory tract infections in both humans and animals as well as more serious conditions, like reduced lung function or premature death.
+One of the many unfortunate side-effects of a wildfire is smoke, which can lead to eye and respiratory tract infections in both humans and animals as well as more serious conditions, such as reduced lung function or premature death.
 So, sign up for alerts via AirNow, or use the local equivalent.

 If the alert system is telling you to stay inside, then your pet should, too.
 Shut all of the windows and if you have an air conditioner, run it to help filter out ash and particle matter that might have gotten into your home.
 Keep your pet’s walk short and wipe them down as soon as they’re indoors again, paying special mind to their nose and eyes.

 Keep an eye on your dog for signs of any respiratory stress or eye irritation.
 There are such things as canine air pollution masks, which go over your dog’s muzzle and are meant to filter out ash.
 But unless you train your dog from a very young age, they’ll most likely try to remove the mask, especially during a stressful situation.
-“Save them for extreme situations only, where humans would also put on a mask,” says Dr. Iovino.
+“Save them for extreme situations only, where humans would also put on a mask,” Dr. Iovino says.

 Difficulty breathing (including increased noise when breathing and open-mouthed breathing)